8thlight/thumbtrack-analytics/report.md

 before or after the conference events for the day.
 If we add this feature, we would expect to get more users outside of conference hours.

-# When did new users arrive at the site?
+# When did users first visit the site?

 How did the app spread among conference participants?
 As we would expect, we see the largest pickup of new users during the first day of